Online Therapy by Condition

 We use clinical terms on this site — generalized anxiety disorder, major depressive disorder, bipolar II, ADHD, PTSD — because those are the terms insurance, prescribers, and therapists will use.
 We also try to be careful with them.
 A guide labeled "ADHD" does not assume you have ADHD; it explains what an evaluation looks like, what treatment usually follows a positive diagnosis, and what the alternative explanations are when someone thinks they might have it but ultimately doesn't.

 You cannot diagnose yourself from a website, and our guides do not try to.
-What they do is make the terminology familiar so that a first appointment is not also the first time you've heard the words you'll be asked about.
+What they do is make the terminology familiar so a first appointment is not also the first time you've heard the words you'll be asked about.
 For condition pages covering serious diagnoses — psychosis, schizoaffective disorder, borderline personality — we include crisis and safety framing at the top because readers sometimes arrive in bad moments.

 What good telehealth care for a given condition looks like